Smart Fintech contributes to the European Digital Finance Association Report for the review of PSD2

 Great appreciation for their contribution to Maria Staszkiewicz (President, European Digital Finance Association) and Ondřej Kovařík (MEP, Renew Europe) for organising this event, and to all the contributing Fintech Associations: Romanian Fintech Association, Fintech Belgium, Italia Fintech, Bulgarian Fintech Association, SweFinTech, France FinTech, Holland FinTech, FinTech Poland, AEFI Asociación Española de FinTech e InsurTech, Fintech Norway and to all the contributors.

-We will be back with further information and the Report after it will be published.
+We will be back with further information and the Report with the Initial Position on the PSD2 Review after it will be published.